-Strategy 1 Details For mative Revi ews Strategy 1: Teachers, Teaching and Learning Coaches, and Principals will work collaboratively to understand the specificity of the TEKS Formative and target essential grade level standards in order to provide rigorous and relevant lessons/ strategies that will increase student achievement.
+Strategy 1 Details For Formative Reviews Strategy 1: Teachers, Teaching and Learning Coaches, and Principals will work collaboratively to understand the specificity of the TEKS Formative and target essential grade level standards in order to provide rigorous and relevant lessons/ strategies that will increase student achievement.
 We will focus on intentional planning for higher level questioning techniques that will better facilitate students' critical thinking skills.
 Strategy's Expected Result/Impact: Increase the percentage of students scoring in the Meets and Masters expectations category on STAAR by 5% or more.
-Staff Responsible for Monitoring: Campus Administrators Title I: 2.4 Nov Feb June Strategy 2 Details Strategy 2: Increase active student engagement and provide multiple opportunities for increased learning time and a well-rounded education Formative Reviews Formative for students to respond and practice.
-Nov Feb June Strategy's Expected Result/Impact: Increase student achievement on STAAR by 5% or more by the end of the school year NOV гев June Staff Responsible for Monitoring: Campus Administrators Teaching and Learning Coach Title I: 2.5
+Staff Responsible for Monitoring: Campus Administrators Title I: 2.4 Nov Feb June Strategy 2 Details For mative Revi ews 2: Increase active student engagement and provide multiple opportunities for increased learning time and a well-rounded education Formative for students to respond and practice.
+Nov Feb June Strategy's Expected Result/Impact: Increase student achievement on STAAR by 5% or more by the end of the school year Staff Responsible for Monitoring: Campus Administrators Teaching and Learning Coach Title I: 2.5

 Strategy 3 Details For mative Rev iews Strategy 3: Provide appropriate identification of needs & interventions for students performing below expectations in the core subjects and Formative provide specific enrichment and/or interventions for each tier within the RtI process.
-Strategy's Expected Result/Impact: Increase student achievement on STAAR by 5% or more by the end of the school year Staff Responsible for Monitoring: Campus Administrators Funding Sources: Supplemental Instruction materials - Coordination of Local and State Funds - GT Funds - \$150, Supplemental Instruction materials - Coordination of Local and State Funds - Special Education Funds - \$300, Supplemental Instruction materials - Coordination of Local and State Funds - Bilingual/ESL Funds - \$1,000 Nov Feb June Strategy 4 Details Formative Review iews Strategy 4: Utilize Professional Learning Communities as an ongoing process in which educators work collaboratively in recurring cycles of Formative Formative cles of F collective inquiry and action research to achieve better results for the students at Lamar Elementary.
-Nov Feb June Strategy's Expected Result/Impact: Increase student achievement on STAAR by 5% or more by the end of the school year Staff Responsible for Monitoring: Campus Administrators Strategy 5 Details For mative Rev iews tegy 5: Provide individual/prescriptive assistance and remediation for at-risk students who are unsuccessful in the classroom and provide Formative nine week reviews of the prescribed remediation tools.
-Nov Feb June Strategy's Expected Result/Impact: Increase student achievement on STAAR by 5% or more by the end of the school year Staff Responsible for Monitoring: Campus Administrators No Progress Complished Continue/Modify X Discontinue I 1
+Strategy's Expected Result/Impact: Increase student achievement on STAAR by 5% or more by the end of the school year Staff Responsible for Monitoring: Campus Administrators Funding Sources: Supplemental Instruction materials - Coordination of Local and State Funds - GT Funds - \$150, Supplemental Instruction materials - Coordination of Local and State Funds - \$300, Supplemental Instruction materials - Coordination of Local and State Funds - \$1,000 Nov Feb June Strategy 4 Details For mative Rev iews Strategy 4: Utilize Professional Learning Communities as an ongoing process in which educators work collaboratively in recurring cycles of Formative collective inquiry and action research to achieve better results for the students at Lamar Elementary.
+Nov Feb June Strategy's Expected Result/Impact: Increase student achievement on STAAR by 5% or more by the end of the school year Staff Responsible for Monitoring: Campus Administrators Strategy 5 Details For mative Revi iews ategy 5: Provide individual/prescriptive assistance and remediation for at-risk students who are unsuccessful in the classroom and provide Formative nine week reviews of the prescribed remediation tools.
+Nov Feb June Strategy's Expected Result/Impact: Increase student achievement on STAAR by 5% or more by the end of the school year Staff Responsible for Monitoring: Campus Administrators No Progress Complished Continue/Modify X Discontinue ; 1